 Despite the living arrangements, Julia came to see John almost every day.
 In 1957 she bought him his first guitar, a cheap Gallotone Champion acoustic "guaranteed not to split".
 Julia shared John's love of rock and roll music, despite Mimi's disapproval, and saw her son playing in the Quarrymen.

 On 15 July 1958, when John was 17, Julia died on Menlove Avenue shortly after leaving Mimi's house, while crossing the road to get to a bus stop.
-She was struck by a car driven by a drunk off-duty policeman, PC Eric Clague, who was a learner driver.
-He was acquitted of all charges and later left the police force to become a postman.
+She was struck by a Standard Vanguard car driven by an off-duty policeman, 24-year-old Eric Clague.

 Mrs Lennon just ran straight out in front of me.
 I just couldn't avoid her.
 I was not speeding, I swear it.
 It was just one of those terrible things that happen.